Five Blind Boys of Mississippi

 The Five Blind Boys of Mississippi was an American post-war gospel quartet.
 They started with lead singer Archie Brownlee, their single "Our Father" reached number ten on the Billboard R&B charts in early 1951.
-Then the screams of their new lead singer Big Henry Johnson captivated audiences all over the world.
-Jimmy was the heart of the group and the longest standing member.
-It was one of the first gospel records to do so.

 John Fogerty's goal for the line, "Rollin', rollin', rollin' on the river," in the song "Proud Mary" was to evoke male gospel harmonies, as exemplified by groups such as the Swan Silvertones, the Sensational Nightingales, and the Five Blind Boys of Mississippi.

 History

 The group originated in 1936 as a quartet of students from the Piney Woods School near Jackson, Mississippi.
 The students — Brownlee, Joseph Ford, Lawrence Abrams, and Lloyd Woodard — originally sang under the name "the Cotton Blossom Singers", performing jubilee quartet and secular material, to raise money for the school.
 Their teacher, Martha Louise Morrow Foxx, helped organize the blind singers at the behest of the school founder Laurence C. Jones.
 On March 9, 1937, Brownlee and the others recorded sacred tunes (as the Blind Boys) and three secular numbers (as Abraham, Woodard, and Patterson) for Library of Congress researcher Alan Lomax.
 After graduation in the early forties, they began performing professionally singing pop music as the Cotton Blossom Singers and religious material under the name The Jackson Harmoneers.
 They were often backed by a female jazz band which originated from the same country school known as "The International Sweethearts of Rhythm."
 In the early 1940s, Melvin Henderson, also known as Melvin Hendrix, joined the group making them—like many so-called quartets—actually a quintet.